Vermont: Other

 As of 2022, Vermont was the leading producer of maple syrup in the United States at 2550000 USgal, representing 50.7% of the nation's total production.
 In As of 2021, its production value totaled $56.0 million at $32.00/gallon.
 There were about 2,000 maple products producers in 2010.
 The wine industry in Vermont started in 1985.
 As of 2007, there were 14 wineries.

 As of 2020, apple growing is the third largest contributor to the state's agricultural economy, after dairy and maple syrup.
 Vermont orchards primarily grow McIntosh apples, and the industry has seen a steady decline as consumer preferences have shifted to newer apple varieties.
 The number of acres devoted to apple growing decreased from approximately 3,700 in 1997 to just 1,700 in 2017, and many of the orchards now focus on growing apples for cider production and providing Pick-Your-Own orchards to appeal to the state's agritourism market.
 In 1999, apples and apple pie were named the official state fruit and state pie, respectively.
 Around 23% of Vermont's vegetable farms are organic.

 Manufacturing

-As of 2015, GlobalFoundries was the largest private employer in the state and provided jobs to 3,000 employees at its plant in the village of Essex Junction within Chittenden County.
+In 2015, GlobalFoundries was the largest private employer in the state and provided jobs to 3,000 employees at its plant in the village of Essex Junction within Chittenden County.

 A growing part of Vermont's economy is the manufacture and sale of artisan foods, fancy foods, and novelty items trading in part upon the Vermont "brand", which the state manages and defends.
 Examples of these specialty exports include Ben and Jerry's Ice Cream, Burton Snowboards, Cabot Cheese, Fine Paints of Europe, King Arthur Flour, the Vermont Teddy Bear Company, Vermont Creamery, several microbreweries, and ginseng growers.

 In 2010, a University of Connecticut study reported that Vermont, Rhode Island, and New Hampshire tied as the most costly states in the U.S. for manufacturers.